Oliguria

 Testing

-In all catheterized patients (and those with an ileal conduit), patency should be ascertained by irrigation before further testing; this approach may solve the problem.
+In all patients with a urinary catheter (and those with an ileal conduit), patency should be ascertained by irrigation before further testing; this approach may solve the problem.
 In many of the remaining patients, etiology (eg, shock, sepsis) is clinically apparent.
 In others, particularly those with multiple disorders, testing is needed to differentiate prerenal from renal (acute tubular necrosis) causes.
-In patients without a urinary catheter, placement of a catheter should be considered; this will diagnose and treat obstruction and provide continuous monitoring of output.
+In patients without a urinary catheter, placement of a catheter should be considered; a catheter will diagnose and treat obstruction and provide continuous monitoring of urine output.

 Calculating the fractional excretion of sodium (FENa) from the plasma and urine concentrations of sodium can help to differentiate between the prerenal state and acute tubular necrosis using the following equation: